eheyne/user-management/tutorial.md

 The next thing that needs to be done is to create a folder called `templates`.
 Create this folder at the root of the project step.

-In the `index.html`, cut the `user-list-template` out of the `index.html` file and paste into its own file called `user-list.tpl` and save it to the templates folder.
+In the `index.html`, cut the `user-list-template` out of the `index.html` file and paste it into its own file called `user-list.tpl` and save it to the templates folder.
+When doing this do not include the `script` tag as the template file that you created is no longer a script embedded in the HTML.
 Do the same thing for the `edit-user-template` and call it `edit-user.tpl`.
-When doing this do not include the `script` tag as the template file that you created is no longer a script embedded in the HTML.

 Since we will be pre-compiling the templates before running the application, the `init` function is no longer needed so it can be removed as well as the call to it in the `window.onload = init` line.
-The createTemplate function will still be needed but will now read the templates from a property off of `window` called JST.
-The JST property will contain key/value pairs where the key is the path to the template file and the value will be the pre-compiled template function.
-The new createTemplate will change to this:
+The `createTemplate` function will still be needed but will need to change a bit to account for the differences in how the Grunt task is creating the JST property.
+The JST property will contain an object of key/value pairs where the key is the path to the template file and the value will be the pre-compiled template function.
+The new `createTemplate` will change to this:

 ```javascript
 function createTemplate(templateName, data) {